<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1769849793197035&amp;ev=PageView&amp;noscript=1">

 5 Tips for Getting Started with Enterprise Architecture

 As a critical discipline that supports business change, Enterprise Architecture (EA) has universal applicability, regardless of industry or geography.
 But if your organization hasn’t traditionally ‘done’ Enterprise Architecture, getting started can seem like a daunting task.
-To take the first steps, you need to first define what is Enterprise Architecture, at its core, and how it can help you deliver value.
+To take the first steps, you should first define what Enterprise Architecture is, at its core, and how it can help you deliver value.

 As a change-driven function, Enterprise Architecture is all about having a clear vision of 'where you want to get to'.
-Achieving this desired future state requires optimal infrastructure, supported by best-of-breed talent, processes, and technology.
+Achieving this desired future state requires an optimal infrastructure supported by best-of-breed talent, processes, and technology.

 Having the right people on your team does not necessarily mean you need an army of enterprise architects.
-Nor does it require a large collection of technical skillsets and certifications.
-Enterprise Architecture is as much about the technical details, as it is about communication and building good internal relationships.
+Nor does it require a large collection of technical skill sets and certifications.
+Enterprise Architecture is as much about technical prowess as it is about communication and building solid internal relationships.

 Here are some of the essential skills you should look for in EAs: